dzhavat/dzhavat.github.io/_posts/2019-02-07-union-types-in-rxjs-v6-4-0.md

 How to go around this?

-One easy way to trick the compiler would be to make `org` of type `any`.
+One way to trick the compiler would be to make `org` of type `any`.
 But that eliminates the benefits of having types in first place.

 ```ts
 ...